ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   This document assumes that all the Si transport network switching nodes are capable of switching in the electrical domain (ODU switching) moreover, all the Si-Sj OTN links within the transport network (intra-domain or inter-domain) are 100G links while the access Ri-Sj links are 10G links.
+   This document assumes that all the Si transport network switching nodes are capable of switching in the electrical domain (ODU switching) moreover, all the Si-Sj OTN links within the transport network (intra-domain or inter-domain) are 100G links, while the access Ri-Sj links are 10G links.

    This document also assumes that within the transport network, the